Tuesday, September 17, 2024

 Just a cool castle taken from the ferry.

-Crane adjacent to amusement park
+Crane adjacent to amusement park decorated as

-decorated as a giraffe.
+a giraffe.

 Three-master moored near Vasa Museum.

-Waiting in line to purchase tickets for
+Waiting in line to purchase museum tickets.
+We were

-cautious in line because of the crowd.
+being extra cautious in line because of the crowd.

 First view of the Vasa.
-The museum
+The museum is enormous,

-is enormous, so we took off our masks.
+so we took off our masks.

-The rest of the pictures you'll see capture the Vasa,
+The rest of the pictures you'll see capture the Vasa, a battleship

-a battleship that sank on it's inaugural launch.
+that sank on it's inaugural launch.

-The Vasa looks better with
+The Vasa looks better with Marie

-Marie standing in front of it.
+standing in front of it. ;-)

-We attended this screening first to get
+We attended this screening first to get oriented prior

-museum as our city walking tour guide
+to walking through the museum as our city walking

-recommended.
+tour guide recommended.

-All screenings are captioned in English
+All screenings are captioned in English so we didn't

-the Chinese language screening.
+fret about being there for the Chinese language screening.

 Here's the summary of the Vasa.
 Read more here.